kurtosis-tech/kurtosis/docs/docs/api-reference/engine-apic-reference.md

 toc_max_heading_level: 2
 ---

 Interactions with Kurtosis happen via API.
-To facilitate interaction with Kurtosis, we provide [client libraries][kurtosis-client-libs] for interacting with the Kurtosis API.
+To facilitate interaction with Kurtosis, we provide [client libraries][kurtosis-client-libs] in Go and Typescript for interacting with the Kurtosis API.
 These can be used to, for example, write Kurtosis-based tests using your test framework of choice.

 For language-specific guides and examples, see the READMEs for each of our client libraries:
-- (Golang guides and examples)[https://github.com/kurtosis-tech/kurtosis/tree/main/api/golang]
+- [Go guides and examples][golang-readme]
-- (Typescript guides and examples)[https://github.com/kurtosis-tech/kurtosis/tree/main/api/typescript]
+- [Typescript guides and examples][typescript-readme]

 This page documents the objects and functions that are available in all client libraries.